 As in all Anglican parishes, all our activities are agreed and administered by our Parochial Church Council (PCC) under the chairmanship of our Vicar.
 We pray that God will direct and guide our PCC in all its decision-making and move us forward according to His will.

 Our Church Family

 We are the local Anglican Church family in this ecclesiastical parish – to find out more about our faith as Christians and as members of the Church of England, there are links to various Church-related websites under “links” in the navigation bar above.
 We are a friendly and welcoming congregation who are involved in many activities in addition to services.
 Some of these are described on our other web pages (click the headings above for details).
 Meanwhile, this page gives a brief overview of the life and work of our Church family.

 Ministry in our parish

-Our vicar is the Revd Pauline Lucas, who joined us with her husband Stephen in April 2017.
-There is also an active lay ministry in the Parish.
-Janice Taylor is our Licensed Reader, and our two churchwardens and other lay members of the congregation play an active part in our services, providing sidesmen and lesson readers for all services and leaders of intercession prayers for the 10am services.
+Our Vicar is Rev Clive Jenkins, who is also Vicar of the neighbouring Parish of St Peter ad Vincula, Wisborough Green.
+There is also an active lay ministry in our Parish.
+Janice Taylor is our Licensed Lay Minister, and our two churchwardens and other lay members of the congregation play an active part in our services, providing sidesmen and lesson readers for all services and leaders of intercession prayers for the 9.30 am services.
 There are also several trained lay Ministers of Communion, and young parishioners are encouraged to act as servers following confirmation.
 Several lay members of our Church are also involved in the Christian Healing Ministry in our parish.